lsh4ck/incognito-shell/README.md

 ##Login
 There is a hidden password field hidden in this 404 page (shown in the image below).
-The default password is inc0gnit0 and can be changed in the file `$setpass = "SETPASS";`
+The default password is inc0gnit0 and can be changed in the file `$setpass = "NEWPASSWORD";`

 ![login](http://image.prntscr.com/image/7edd9818a6984cf6af8dafa485e289ba.png)